November 26, 2025

 Track and control your cash flow with Ramp

 While manually building a cash flow statement is a helpful exercise, it’s also timely and inefficient.
-Luckily you don’t need to be an accounting whiz or Excel expert to build one or use it to manage your software.
+Luckily you don’t need to be an accounting whiz or Excel expert to build one.

-Using accounting and expense management software like Ramp makes this process fast and reliable.
+Using accounting and expense management software like Ramp makes preparation fast and reliable.
 The digital transformation of accounting tools and the advent of finance automation makes it easy for you to level up your finance function and scale your business more effectively.

 Ramp can centralize the records of your company’s transactions, making expense recognition and the creation of financial documents much easier.
 Automating expense management and recognition can also make your accounting team more efficient, freeing up team members to focus on more high-value projects.
 Implementing these tools can be a significant step toward improving cash flow and ensuring the financial health of your business.